 At the end of our walk through the main gorge, the path descended to a cafe and kiosk where we found the entrance to a smaller gorge.
 While the main gorge walk had been free, we now paid €3 to enter the gorge, in order the see the rushing waterfall at the end, which was well worth the additional cost.
 This time the gorge was narrow and the air refreshingly cool, as we zig-zagged along the walkway just above the green-blue water.

 After 10 minutes we reached the waterfall at the end of the gorge, a deafening torrent of water that created spray all around us.
 Although the day had been warm, I was pleased to have my waterproof jacket to stay dry and found a small alcove to the side of the viewing platform to unpack my camera for a quick photo.

-Retracing our steps along the walkway through the gorge, Julia and I stopped to eat our picnic lunch by a flower filled meadow, then followed the river past pretty Alpine houses to reach the town Mittenwald on the German side of the border.
+Retracing our steps along the walkway through the gorge, Julia and I stopped to eat our picnic lunch by a flower filled meadow, then followed our printed notes from Headwater Holidays to follow the river past pretty Alpine houses to reach the town Mittenwald on the German side of the border.

 As we entered the centre of Mittenwald we noticed the painted houses for which the town is well known.
 The murals often have a religious story or meaning behind them and the local tourist office runs guided tours where you can discover more about them.

 We walked along the main pedestrianised street, past many attractive pavement cafes, to the painted church tower of St. Peter and Paul at the end.
 We found a shady cafe to have a beer and then inquired at the tourist office about the bus up to the lakes of Lautersee and Ferchensee above Mittenwald.